 Annual Canvass for the Register of Electors

-The forms list the eligible electors currently registered at that address, along with any individuals registered as attaining the age of 18 during the next 12 months (please see our Electoral Registration page.)
+The Household Enquiry Forms list the eligible electors currently registered at your address, along with any individuals registered as attaining the age of 18 during the next 12 months.

 Register of Electors 2017

-The annual canvass for the Register of Electors for 2018 begins on Friday 7 July 2017 with emails being sent to approximately 19,500 properties which have been selected due to certain criteria and the availability of a contact email address.
-The email will not contain any Guildford logos although it will be signed by the Electoral Services manager.
-If you have any questions regarding this please contact our helpline during normal office hours on 01483 444115 or email us via: email@example.com.
+The annual canvass for the Register of Electors for 2018 started on Friday 7 July 2017 with emails being sent to approximately 19,500 properties which have been selected due to certain criteria and the availability of a contact email address.
+The email does not contain any Guildford logos although it has been signed by the Electoral Services manager.
+If you have any questions regarding this, please contact our helpline during normal office hours on 01483 444115 or email us via: email@example.com.

-In early August, Household Enquiry forms will be sent to the remainder of residential households in the Guildford Borough Council area and those that failed to respond to the eCanvass.
+From early August 2017, Household Enquiry forms were sent to the remainder of residential households in the Guildford Borough Council area and those that failed to respond to the eCanvass.